fuzzybritches0/solarfidget/README.md

 ### 2.3.5 Soldering

-Wire all cables around the battery compartment when you solder them on.
+Wire all cables left and right through the openings in the battery compartment.
-Make sure there will be enough place for the LED strip around the inside of the fidget, should you remove the strip while you solder the rest.
 Keep the cables as short as possible.
-Ground all components on a common ground.
+Ground as many components on the battery charging breakout board.
+All spots marked **-** are the same.
+Then **ground** the board to the Arduino.

 #### 2.3.5.1 Battery charging breakout board